PacktPublishing/Kubernetes-Secrets-Handbook/ch03/EncryptionConfiguration/readme.md

 NOTES:
 - Inversing the two providers and replacing the Secret will result in an unencrypted revision stored in etcd.
 - All Secret objects can be replaced with the following command ```kubectl get secrets --all-namespaces -o json | kubectl replace -f -```

+## KMS Provider Plugin
+This provider is leveraging an external KMS like HashiCorp Vault via a plugin, either offered by the vault vendor, the Kubernetes distribution, or by the community.

+In this case, we will be using [trousseau.io](https://trousseau.io) that is a community project and agnostic of any vendor.
+Troussau is using a modular approach helping with integrating new KMS on top of the currently supported ones being HashiCorp Vault (Community and Enterprise), Azure Key Vault, and AWS Vault.